Noealto90/Juego-Distribuido/README.md

 5. **Configure Firebase**:

-- Copiar el archivo `clave-firebase.json` a la raíz del proyecto
+- Copy your `clave-firebase.json` file to the project root
-- Asegurarse de que el archivo tenga los permisos correctos
+- Make sure it has the correct permissions

 ## Run the Game